symbolicdata/symbolicdata.github.io/FanoPolytopes.markdown

 #### About

-These data refer to polytope classificational data collected within the [polymake community](http://polymake.org) mainly be Andreas Paffenholz und Benjamin Lorenz.
+These data refer to polytope classificational data collected within the [polymake community](http://polymake.org) mainly by Andreas Paffenholz und Benjamin Lorenz.
 [Another database](http://polymake.org/doku.php/data) interface directly incorporated into the polymake software was develope by Silke Horn.

 The polymake project is maintained by Michael Joswig and Ewgenij Gawrilow.